NicholasSebastian/Shogi-Game/README.md

 # Shogi-Game
-The Japanese Shogi board game remade in Unity for Desktop, iOS and Android.
+An attempt to remake the famous Japanese board game Shogi on Unity.

 ![alt text](shogi.png)